valboz/VBBinaryLensing/newdocs/documentation.md

 ### Binary lensing with extended sources

 For extended sources, the correct function is `BinaryMag2`, as shown in the quick start section.
-This also depends on the source radius `rho`:
+This also depends on the source radius $\rho$:

 ```
 double Mag, s, q, y1, y2,rho;